launchdarkly/dotnet-server-sdk-consul/README.md

 By default, the store will try to connect to a local Consul instance on port 8500.

-## How the SDK uses Consul

-The Consul integrations for all LaunchDarkly server-side SDKs use the same conventions, so that SDK instances and Relay Proxy instances sharing a single Consul store can interoperate correctly.
-The storage schema is as follows:

-* There is always a "prefix" string that provides a namespace for the overall data set.
-If you do not specify a prefix in your configuration, it is `launchdarkly`.

-* For each data item that the SDK can store, such as a feature flag, there is a Consul key-value pair where the key is `PREFIX/TYPE/KEY`. `PREFIX` is the configured prefix string. `TYPE` denotes the type of data; currently, the types are `features` and `segments`, but this is subject to change in the future. `KEY` is the unique key of the item (such as the flag key for a feature flag).
-The value is a serialized representation of that item, in a format that is determined by the SDK.

-* An additional key, `PREFIX/$inited`, is created with an arbitrary value when the SDK stores a full set of feature flag data.
-This allows a new SDK instance to check whether there is already a valid data set that was stored earlier.

-* The SDK will never add, modify, or remove any keys in Consul other than the ones described above, so it is safe to share a Consul instance that is also being used for other purposes.

 ## Caching behavior

 The LaunchDarkly SDK has a standard caching mechanism for any persistent data store, to reduce database traffic.
 This is configured through the SDK's `PersistentDataStoreBuilder` class as described the SDK documentation.
 For instance, to specify a cache TTL of 5 minutes: